 Use Zapier to catch your Process Street Webhook

 This is great if you want to use that “Workflow Run completed” trigger to notify you when a workflow run has been completed from a particular workflow (or from all workflows).

 First, go to Zapier and create your first step as “Webhooks by Zapier” and your trigger event as “Catch hook”.

 Click continue, then copy the Custom Webhook URL.

 Head to the integrations page in your Process Street organization and click on + New Webhook.
-Next, select the template and tick the box for “When a checklist is completed”
+Next, select your workflow and tick the box for “When a workflow run is completed.”

-Finally, go back to your zap and add the second step, which could be to send you an email, to send you a direct message in Slack, or to push that data into a new checklist.
+Finally, go back to your zap and add the second step, which could be to send you an email, to send you a direct message in Slack, or to push that data into a new workflow run.
 The choice is yours!

 One of our customers, A-Team Lending has made their employee onboarding process not only more efficient and paperless by using Process Street, but they’ve also saved an estimated $30,000 in staffing costs by automating their processes.
 Read their case study for examples of how to collect signatures automatically, as well as how they push data from Process Street into WebMerge via Zapier.